paulmckenzie/working-notes/paul mckenzie.md

 _Senior Developer, contract_

-**Scala, TDD/BDD, Agile, Python, event sourcing, CQRS**
+**Scala, TDD/BDD, Agile, Kafka, Python, event sourcing, CQRS**

 Senior developer working on Olympus, an inventory management system showing depot positions and failed trades, for the securities back office.
-The application was written in Scala and we adopted an event-sourced, domain-driven, CQRS-style architecture.
+The application was written in Scala, using Kafka, and we adopted an event-sourced, domain-driven, CQRS-style architecture.
 My responsibilities also included "quality control" reviews for my team and other teams and contributing to the analysis and design process with our product owners and other stake- holders.
 The team adopted a Kanban approach and was very focussed on test-driven and behaviour-driven development.
 I was also involved in maintaining the code-quality through "clean-code" practices.
-We used Cucumber/Scala-Test/Jenkins for BDD and CI
+We used Cucumber/Scala-Test/Jenkins/Ansible for BDD, CI and deployment

 ### HSBC; April 2009 - February 2012